retrozinndev/UpDateNTime/README.md

        Solution B: Disable your antivirus while using the program, it can be blocking the use of the app.

   5. How do I update my time?
-     - Easily start the program, or, if it didn't automatically updated your time, click the "Update!" button on the app window.
+     - The program starts easily, or, if it doesn't automatically updated your time, click the "Update!" button on the app window.